 However, claims of periodicities without a deterministic explanation are usually meaningless.
 As evident from the notation in the entire section, all related concepts, including the periodogram, are estimators, i.e. stochastic variables, which produce estimates.
-Considered as a sequence of stochastic variables, the periodogram $\underline{S}j$ is a nonstationary stochastic process indexed by $j = 1, ..., \lfloor n/2 \rfloor$ .
-The same happens with the estimator $\underline{\hat{S}}{d}(\omega_j)$ , which is a nonstationary stochastic process indexed by $j = 1, ..., \lfloor n/2 \rfloor$ .
-The same happens with the estimator $\underline{\hat{S}}{d}(\omega_j)$ , which is a nonstationary stochastic process indexed by j = 1, ..., n, as well as with the covariance estimator $\underline{\hat{c}}{\eta}$ .
+Considered as a sequence of stochastic variables, the periodogram $\underline{S}i$ is a nonstationary stochastic process indexed by $j = 1, ..., \lfloor n/2 \rfloor$ .
+The same happens with the estimator $\underline{\hat{s}}{d}(\omega{i})$ , which is a nonstationary stochastic process indexed by j=1,...,n, as well as with the covariance estimator $\hat{c}{\eta}$ .
 The produced shapes in graphs of estimates indicate high variability and roughness, and thus possible peaks are most probably random effects.
-Note that by increasing the number of observations, the variability and roughness are not necessarily decreasing (cf. (4.52), where $|\underline{u}j|^2$ is multiplied by 2n).
+Note that by increasing the number of observations, the variability and roughness do not necessarily decrease (cf. (4.52), where $|\underline{u}i|^2$ is multiplied by 2n).

 An illustration is given in Figure 4.4 for a time series generated from the discrete-time HK process, where several peaks appear, all of which are random effects.
 A simple technique to see that these are random effects is to split the time series into two halves, three thirds, etc. and inspect whether the peaks appear systematically in all cases (Koutsoyiannis and Georgakakos, 2006).
 Splitting the time series and taking the average of the different parts for the same frequency is a method of smoothing the periodogram (for details and other smoothing methods see Papoulis, 1991).
 The least square trend (power law) of the spectrum estimates from autocovariance is also shown in the log-log spectrum plot of Figure 4.4 (bottom-right).
 The slope is -1.24, an inconsistent value as theoretically the slope cannot be steeper than -1 (the slope of the theoretical curve, also shown in the figure, is 1 - 2H = -0.6 > -1).
 This inconsistency is not expected to be resolved by the aforementioned smoothing of the power spectrum.
-For these reasons, it could be suggested to use the climacospectrum, instead of the power spectrum for estimation of slopes (Koutsoyiannis, 2017).
+For these reasons, the use of the climacospectrum, over the power spectrum, is recommended for estimation of slopes (Koutsoyiannis, 2017).